Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 Let’s take a look at an example of the MoSCoW method in action.

-For our example, let’s consider a software startup that’s developing a web app to help busy knowledge workers manage their inboxes more effectively.
-They’re working to build V1 of their product, and want to get a minimum viable product launched as quickly as possible.
+For our example, let’s consider a software startup developing a web and mobile app to help busy knowledge workers manage their inboxes more effectively as they build and launch a minimum viable product.

 Once they’ve got their potential features brainstormed, here’s how they might use the MoSCoW method: